BrunoMCBraga/PympMyBinary/README.md

-PEView has been my reference softwate to check for binary correctness.
+PEView has been my reference software to check for binary correctness.